smancke/guble/README.md

 # Roadmap

 ## Release 0.1
-The first release 0.1 is expected mid or end of January 2016
+The first release 0.1 is expected start of January 2016
-* Cleanup, documentation, and test coverage of the commandling client
 * Cleanup, documentation, and test coverage of the gcm connector
-* Documentation of the rest Endpoint for message publishing
-* User-facing documentation
 * Clean Shutdown

 ## Roadmap Release 0.2